2K2A/2K2A.github.io/README.md

 4) Attempt to feed in a video stream and check to see if it can recognize a stop sign and the need to stop.

 ## Timetable
+(In addition to weekly meetings on saturday to check in)

 | Date                        | Goal/Task                                                                                                                                                                       |
 |-----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 9/26                        | Finish up project proposal                                                                                                                                                      |